wilsonmar/wilsonmar.github.io/_posts/2024-01-01-keyless-vault.md

    <a name="Bastion"></a>

-   ### Akeyless Secure Remote Access Bastion
+   ### Akeyless Bastions

+   The best credentials are no credentials at all.

-   Credentials (dynamic secrets, rotated secrets, and SSH certificates) are provided Just In Time through an <a target="_blank" href="https://docs.akeyless.io/docs/secure-remote-access-bastion">Akeyless Secure Remote Access Bastion</a>, a gateway that uses SSH to (with certificates) to access resources.
-It runs as a Kubernetes cluster setup using a Helm chart at:
+   So credentials (dynamic secrets, rotated secrets, and SSH certificates) are provided to customer apps Just In Time through a "bastion" server, a gateway to access encrypted resources from the Akeyless Secrets Store and decrypts it.
+There are several types of bastions.

+   * <a target="_blank" href="https://docs.akeyless.io/docs/secure-remote-access-bastion">Akeyless Secure Remote Access (SRA) Bastion</a> uses SSH with certificates.
+   * <a target="_blank" href="https://docs.akeyless.io/docs/web-access-bastion">Web Access Bastion</a> provides Secure Remote Access to any web application with session recording, including proxy service acting as an entry point to your internal web applications, where only after successful authentication users will get access, either via an isolated remote browser or directly to your target server based on your secret configuration.
+   <br /><br />

+   <a target="_blank" href="https://tutorials.akeyless.io/docs/install-and-configure-remote-access-bastion?_gl=1*1maqlhw*_ga*MjMwNzg1OTExLjE3MDM4NjM0ODY.*_ga_L81RVHBZR8*MTcwNDE1NzQ5Ny4yMy4xLjE3MDQxNjE3NzIuMC4wLjA.">VIDEO</a>:
+   Bastion configuration.

+   The SRA runs as a Kubernetes cluster setup using a Helm chart at:

    <a target="_blank" href="https://akeylesslabs.github.io/helm-charts">https://akeylesslabs.github.io/helm-charts</a>

    BTW: On the right pane on GitHub, notice that there are many Contributors.